neetfreek/bird-watcher/README.md

 ### Geolocation
  Geolocation functionality like adding location coordinates or a pinned image of the location of observations on a map image can be implemented via the Xamarin.Essentials library using the Geolocation feature.
 This library is already installed.
 This functionality requires:
- 1. Adding location access permission requesting in the `AssemblyInfo.cs` file or the `AndroidManifest.xml file`.
+ 1. Adding location access permission requesting in the `AssemblyInfo.cs` file or the `AndroidManifest.xml` file.
  2. Referencing the Xamarin.Essentials library via a using statement at the top of the class implementing Geolocation functionality.

 ### Pictures